K. M. Nair

-K. M. Nair, full name Keerikad Madhavan Nair (1936 – 2014), was a geoscientist who published over 30 papers.
+K. M. Nair, full name Krishnan Nair Madhavan Nair (1936 – 2014), was a geoscientist who published over 30 papers.
 He was passionate about geology and the environment.
 He spent most of his professional life, as well as his retirement, in conducting research and initiating studies relating to the environment.

 Biography

 Early life

-He was born in Ramapuram (near Kayamkulam), Kerala, and was the last among his eight siblings from the ancestral home of Asanparambil.
+He was born in Ramapuram (near Kayamkulam), Kerala, and was the last among his five siblings from the ancestral home of Asanparambil.
 He received his Master of Science in Geology from Jammu University in 1958 and Ph.D. from Osmania University in 1977.
 The dissertation topic for his Ph.D. was Sedimentology of Carbonates in Cauvery Basin.